pgrok/pgrok/README.md

 > **Note**
 >
-> HTTPS for the web and proxy server is not required, while recommended if possible, but may not worth it.
-Examples in this section all use HTTP.
+> HTTPS for the web and proxy server is not required for this to work, while recommended if possible.
+Examples in the section all use HTTP.

 ### Set up the server (`pgrokd`)